 All those in favor of the amendment made by Nick Jones?
 [None in favor] All opposed?
-[All opposed]
+[All opposed] The mation for the amendment does not need

 The motion for the amendment does not pass.

 - Mitch Berbrier: So we still have the bill. - Peter Slater: I suggest Pogorelov's amendment. - Nick Pogorelov: For clarification, it can be added that the administrator shall request and the Faculty Senate shall provide a slate of faculty nominees.
 This obliges us to actually satisfy the administrator's request.
 Otherwise, as it is written, it just says they will request three and we will provide one.
 Because we are not required to satisfy the requests.
 So in principle, I propose we add these few words.